robenkleene/audio-references/ableton-live/ableton-live-automation.md

 ## Session (Clip Automation)

+Clip automation can either be `Modulation` or `Automation`

 ### Copy & Paste

 - Clip automation can be cut and pasted by dragging out a selection over the enveloped and `right-click > Copy Envelope` (or just `⌘C`) and then `⌘V` to paste on another clip.
 Only the breakpoints need to be selected, e.g., if there's only single `Device On` breakpoint at the beginning of a clip, then only the section of the single breakpoint needs to be copied.

 ### Troubleshooting

 - By default session automation is only turned on for armed tracks, which means MIDI clips will record automation by default, but Audio tracks will not.
-To change this, set `Preferences > Record > Record Session Automation in: All Tracks` (as opposed to `Armed Tracks`)
+To change this, set `Preferences > Record > Record Session Automation in: All Tracks` (as opposed to `Armed Tracks`).

+### Session to Arrangement

+- Note that clip-based automation in the Session View is converted to "track-based" automation in the Arrangement View.
+This is because clip-based automation in Session View sets the value directly, whereas clip-based automation in the Arrangement View is *modulation*, it changes the base value.
+So in order to preserve the session view's clip-based automation values, it needs to set the base value, which can only be done as track-based automation in the Arrangement View, so the automation is converted to track-based automation.
+(This is also why boolean values like `Device On`, can't be set in the clip-based automation in the Arrangement View, because boolean values can't be modulated.)